developer-onizuka/What_is_AzureAD/README.md

 ![azure-ad.jpg](https://github.com/developer-onizuka/What_is_AzureAD/blob/main/azure-ad.jpg)

 # 2-2.
-Security principal, Scope
+Role, Security principal and Scope
 - Security principal is an Azure object (identity) that can be assigned to a role (ex; user, groups, service principal and managed id)
 - When you assign roles to security principal, you must specify a scope.
 Scope is the set of resources the access applies to. ie, It is a definition of "where it can be done?".
 > https://www.youtube.com/watch?v=4v7ffXxOnwU